 Essential oils are natural, aromatic compounds derived from plants using distillation or a press method.
 They're highly concentrated and come from an array of plant materials, including flowers, seeds, roots, leaves, fruit, herbs, buds, and more.

 Because these substances capture the truest "essence" of the plant with nothing else added, the folk healers of yore referred to them as essential oils.
-And if you're scratching your head because essential oils feel watery and evaporate quickly, we don't blame you.
-But back in those days, liquids that didn't mix with water were called oils regardless of viscosity.

 Essential oils are packed with beneficial nutrients, but the way they're extracted is critically important.
 It has to be done using a non-chemical process like steam distillation or cold-pressing, otherwise, the final product isn't a true essential oil.